oriolqc/xamarin-docs.es-es/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT5201" />

-### <a name="mt5201-native-linking-failed-please-review-the-build-log-and-the-user-flags-provided-to-gcc-"></a>MT5201: Vinculación nativo no se pudo.
+### <a name="mt5201-native-linking-failed-please-review-the-build-log-and-the-user-flags-provided-to-gcc-"></a>MT5201: No se pudo vincular nativo.
 Revise el registro de compilación y las marcas de usuario proporcionadas para gcc: *

 <a name="MT5202" />

-### <a name="mt5202-native-linking-failed-please-review-the-build-log"></a>MT5202: Vinculación nativo no se pudo.
+### <a name="mt5202-native-linking-failed-please-review-the-build-log"></a>MT5202: No se pudo vincular nativo.
 Revise el registro de compilación.

 <a name="MT5203" />

-### <a name="mt5203-native-linking-warning-"></a>MT5203: Nativo advertencia de vinculación: *
+### <a name="mt5203-native-linking-warning-"></a>MT5203: Nativo vinculación advertencia: *

 <!--- 5204-5208 are not used -->